Better Sleep Month Part 4 – Rest, Reset, and Rejuvenate Your (Circadian) Rhythm – #595

 Sleep—who’s getting some?
 Not all of you, it seems, since sleep is one of the most asked about topics.
 Quality and quantity matter, and you want real answers.

 We’ve created a multimedia sleep series for you as part of Better Sleep Month.
-Each Tuesday in May, you’ll find compelling interviews from Bulletproof Radio, cool articles from our blog, and a batch of lively videos. we’re bringing you the best Bulletproof tips and tools we have, so you can start sleeping better.
+Each week in May, you’ll find compelling interviews from Bulletproof Radio, cool articles from our blog, and a batch of lively videos.
+We’re bringing you the best Bulletproof tips and tools we have, so you can start sleeping better.
 Listen, read or view—whatever helps you get your own piece of the night.

 This is part 4 of a four-part Better Sleep Month series on Bulletproof Radio.
 On this reworked and combined episode, we’re featuring leading circadian rhythm researcher and sleep expert Dr. Satchin Panda.